photoprism/photoprism-docs/docs/developer-guide/index.md

     Simple, elegant solutions are [more effective](issues.md#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — <cite>Niklaus Wirth, Feb 1985</cite>

-## We Love Feedback ##

-An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.

-You are [welcome to share your experience](../contact.md) with us, in particular if you have not yet actively contributed.